Native seed kits (Photo by NCC)

 The Youth for Conservation project’s aim is to get local school groups involved in NCC’s conservation work at the Mary West Nature Reserve, located just three kilometres outside of Campbellford.
 However, due to the impact of COVID-19, NCC staff came up with an alternative, creative solution to connect children to nature this spring.
 Thanks to community partnerships, NCC was able to get youth and families engaged with nature from their homes.

-Once the seedlings have established, NCC encourages families to plant them in their gardens, which will contribute to local biodiversity and provide excellent food for our native pollinators, all in time to celebrate international pollinator week on the third week of June.
+Once the seedlings have established, NCC encourages families to plant them in their gardens.
+This will contribute to local biodiversity and provide excellent food for our native pollinators, all in time to celebrate international pollinator week on the third week of June.
 Visit pollinator.org for fun activities and facts about pollinators.